A Valued Heritage

 Harry’s two sons, Thomas and Robert, joined the business after World War II.
 They gained experience and job responsibility over the years, with Robert becoming Chairman of the Board and Thomas, President of the Company.

-Sutphen is in its 125th year of operation; making it the oldest continuously owned and operated fire apparatus manufacturers in the country.
-Never reorganized, owned and operated by anyone other than a Sutphen, family atmosphere is apparent.
+Sutphen is in its 134th year of operation; making it the oldest continuously owned and operated fire apparatus manufacturers in the country.
+Never reorganized, owned or operated by anyone other than a Sutphen, family atmosphere is apparent.

 Growth Was Inevitable

-The first official offices of Sutphen were in the Brunson Building in downtown Columbus.
+The first official Sutphen offices were in the Brunson Building in downtown Columbus.
 Later, the offices were moved to the Lincoln-Leveque Tower, a stately “skyscraper” that remains a landmark in Columbus, Ohio.
 The very first Sutphen fire truck was built in an employee’s garage.

 The fourth generation of the Sutphen family is at the helm.
 Bob Sutphen’s son, Drew Sutphen, is President of Sutphen Corporation; son Dan Sutphen and grandson Harry Sutphen are in sales.
-Bob’s daughter, Dareth Fowler, oversees the Sutphen Service and Refurbishment Center, where his grandson, Jimmy Holland, also works.
+Bob’s daughter, Dareth Fowler, works for the Sutphen Service and Refurbishment Center.
+Son-in-law James Holland is in the engineering department.
 Drew’s wife, Judi Sutphen, is in charge of Contract Administration, and daughter Shelby is in Executive Administration.

 Tom Sutphen’s daughter, Julie Sutphen Phelps, is President of Sutphen Hilliard and Sutphen East, as well as Vice President of Sutphen Corporation.
-Tom Sutphen’s grandsons, Scott and Andy Herb, are in sales.
-Tom’s granddaughter, Megan Phelps, works in the sales department, and grandson Steven Phelps is in accounting.
+Tom Sutphen’s grandsons, Scott and Andy Herb, are in sales, and grandson Steven Phelps is in the accounting department.

 Evolution of the Factory